tlevine/www.thomaslevine.com/content/!/things-to-know-when-building-products-on-open-data/index.md

 As we saw above, this doesn't necessarily match the consumers' needs;
 I'm not necessarily interested in data specifically about Paris.

-### Combine across portals
+### Connect data across portals
 Different cities are all still cities, so they collect similar data.
 But they have different policies and different bookkeeping practices, so not all of their data are out, and the data have different schemas.
+There are so many different people working on this that it's not worth getting them to use the same procedures.

-Your product can fix this by connecting all of these datasets.
+But your product can help to connect all of these datasets.
+At the least, you can help people find out about related datasets.
+Build a fancier version of search;
+you might even call it a recommender.

+You can also get fancier about combining datasets.
+Figure out what schemas are common for particular sorts of data, and get different datasets into a reasonable schema so that you can query across all cities at once.

+People have been dealing with this sort of issue inside of large organizations with lots of proprietary data, like investment banks.
+I've recently arrived at a bunch of ideas about how we can make open data better, but Goldman Sachs (for example) figured this out years ago when they started having this variety of data internally.
+And they've already built out many of the things I suggest here.